confluentmedical/nitinol-design-concepts/docs/210/index.md

 All scans were conducted and reconstructed using the same settings to ensure that results are consistent between samples.
 Each scan produced approximately 26GB of raw output in Xradia's TXRM format.
 Reconstruction was completed following recommended procedures to mitigate beam hardening artifacts.
 Gaussian filtering was applied with a 0.7 kernel, and the reconstruction was saved in TXM format, approximately 16GB in size.
 The TXM results were imported into [ORS Visual SI](http://theobjects.com/orsvisual/orsvisual.html) (Object Research Systems, Montreal, Quebec), cropped and exported as a sequence of approximately 2,000 16-bit gray-scale TIFF images, 7 GB in total size.
 All subsequent analysis was conducted using open source software.

-*The original TIFF images from each scan are available for download at https://nitinol.app.box.com/v/nitinol-design-concepts*
+*All of the original TIFF images from each scan are available for download at [https://nitinol.app.box.com/v/nitinol-design-concepts](https://nitinol.app.box.com/v/nitinol-design-concepts) in the folder for this topic, [210-xct-methods](https://nitinol.box.com/s/jt6z3lv6nhtna7zs633lyuo1fpam0yvs)*

 ### 2. Classifier Training